Dealsy/Todo-App/notes.md

 - Add complete button to task component
 - When complete button is clicked, the task should be marked as complete
-- When a task is marked as complete, it should be crossed out
+- When a task is marked as complete, it should become green

 ### Components